PMGLuz/ApproximateIntegralRiemannSum/README.md

 [![How to edit the function and the domain fields](https://github.com/user-attachments/assets/202cb7de-3e3b-4f75-86b0-a362b8485f45)](https://github.com/user-attachments/assets/202cb7de-3e3b-4f75-86b0-a362b8485f45)

-The thumbnail on the right-hand side, switches the graph-region plot and the graph with the approximating rectangles plot.
+The thumbnail on the right-hand side switches the graph-region plot and the graph with the approximating rectangles plot.
 The change also hides or shows the number of domain partition slider.

 [![How to change plots and adjust number of partitions](https://github.com/user-attachments/assets/9704356a-e1c0-4f44-882e-dc7bb1d6ec8b)](https://github.com/user-attachments/assets/9704356a-e1c0-4f44-882e-dc7bb1d6ec8b)